mattjstrauss/Wordpress-Build/public/content/plugins/wp-smushit/readme.txt

 Smush automatically handles optimizing all your images no matter where they come from and  can be used as a standalone tool or alongside Photoshop.

+= Is it optimize or optimise? =
+It depends what side of the pond you live on...but whether you say optimize, optimise, optimizer or Smush goddess of speed this plugin will make sure your images are loading lighting fast.

 == Screenshots ==

 1. Watch as your image library is processed – up to 50 images at a time.